image

 Voluntary Muscle

-Sarcomeres are grouped into bundles and are present in lengthy, multinucleated cells that make up the voluntary muscle.
-These typically adhere to bones and the skin and are made up of cylindrical fibers.
+Bundles of sarcomeres form long, multinucleated cells that make up voluntary muscle.
+These muscles typically attach to bones and skin and consist of cylindrical fibers.
 By contracting and relaxing, they play a significant part in enabling the body to move, and the somatosensory nervous system primarily regulates their functions.
 Skeletal muscles are a part of these.

 lnvoluntary Muscle

-The heart muscle is an example of an involuntary muscle that is striated and branching.
+The heart muscle serves as an example of a striated, branching involuntary muscle.
 The body’s autonomic nervous system primarily regulates the actions of involuntary muscles.
 Smooth and cardiac muscles are some examples.

 Also Read About: